 ‘I'm not drawn to the erotic.
 I'm confused by it.
 There is very little in my life that is sexual or erotic.
 It's more to do with memory.
 I'm more interested in love.’
 (Tracey Emin, Art News, May 2012)

-White Cube São Paulo is pleased to announce its inaugural exhibition, ‘You Don’t Believe in Love But I Believe in You’ by celebrated British artist Tracey Emin.
 A versatile modern-day expressionist, Emin’s intensely personal work blurs the boundaries between art and life.
-For this exhibition – her first in Brazil – she will present new works in a wide range of media including neons, sculptures, paintings, gouaches, monoprint drawings and embroideries.
+In this exhibition – her first in Brazil – she presenedt new works in a wide range of media including neons, sculptures, paintings, gouaches, monoprint drawings and embroideries.

 Tracey Emin was born 1963 in London where she currently lives and works.
 She was appointed Professor of Drawing at the Royal Academy in 2011 and in 2007, represented Great Britain at the 52nd Venice Biennale.
 Since her emergence as a ‘Young British Artist’ during the 1990s, Emin has exhibited extensively first showing with the British Council in Latin America at the Museo de Bellas Artes, Santiago, Chile in 2004.
 Her survey exhibitions include ‘Ten Years’ at the Stedelijk Museum, Amsterdam (2002) and ‘Twenty Years’ a touring exhibition at the Scottish National Gallery of Modern Art, Edinburgh, CAC, Malaga (both 2008) and Kuntmuseum Bern (2009).
 Recently she has had a mid-career survey exhibition, ‘Love is What You Want’ at the Hayward Gallery, London (2011) and solo exhibition ‘She lay down deep beneath the sea’ at the Turner Contemporary, Margate, Kent (2012).